 Kia: “This or That”

 When Michael Sprague, vp of marketing and communications at Kia, first heard the idea of selling cars with human-size hamsters as drivers, he had no idea it would become anything more than a one-off spot for the Soul.
-The car, with its boxy shape, needed a dramatic introduction, says Sprague, so he challenged the agency, David&Goliath, to "show us something different."
+The car, with its boxy shape, needed a dramatic introduction, says Sprague, so he challenged the agency to “show us something different.”

 The team pitched an idea showing the rodents riding around in hamster wheels instead of cars, contrasted with Kia Soul drivers’ cooler means of conveyance.
 The 60-second commercial began running in cinemas in March 2009 and heralded the arrival of “a new way to roll.”